asmgit/query2validation-exception/README.md

     sleep(20);
     $user->full_name = $request->input('full_name');
     $user->save();
+...
 ```
-But if you run this code with new unique full_name twice, one session save data, second get 500 exception (with correct unique constraint DB config, without this you get BSOD ))))
+But if you run this code with new unique full_name twice, one session save data, second get 500 exception (with correct unique constraint DB config, without constraint, you get incorrect data in DB)